Does Medicare cover walking boots ?

-I have compiled a long list of items that Medicare classifies as Durable Medical Equipment and which is typically covered for the home.
-You can jump on ahead to it if you click here.
+I have compiled a long list of items that Medicare classifies as Durable Medical Equipment, and which is typically covered for the home.
+You can jump on ahead to that if you click here.

 In order for Medicare to classify an item as Durable Medical Equipment it has to be seen to fulfill the following criteria –

 - the item must be able to withstand repeated use over a sustained period of time – durable

 - the item must be used for a medical reason only – not for comfort